-The general theme of the research paper is to address one of the following two questions: (1) Should the United States government enact a national policy to reduce US emissions of carbon dioxide?
-(2) Assuming that the United States is going to enact a policy to reduce carbon emissions, which policy would be best?
-Two of the most popular policy ideas are carbon cap and trade and carbon tax, though others have been proposed.
-The general questions posed are much too broad for a short research paper, though.
-You are expected to research this issue, select a focused, debatable topic (or topic question) within this general theme.
+The topic for the research paper needs to be generally related to the issues of possible climate changes caused by human emissions of greenhouse gases and/or policies and methods for reducing greenhouse gas emissions.
+Two of the more popular policy ideas are carbon cap and trade and carbon tax, though others have been proposed.
+You are expected to research this issue and select a focused, debatable topic (or topic question) within this general theme as the topic for your paper.
 In the paper you are expected to include arguments, with references, on both sides of your focused topic, not just the side you may agree with.